ECoWeb Study Privacy and Personal Data Protection Policy Version 0.8 dated 10.09.2020

 GDPR 4.
 The right to erasure

 This refers to your right to have some or all of your data to be removed.
 You may ask us to delete or remove personal data at any time.
-We must do this within one month of your request and this routinely happens at the end of the study in December 2021.
+We must do this within one month.

 GDPR 5.
 The right to restrict processing